Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 Nutanix AHV has emerged as one of the fastest-growing hypervisor platforms in enterprise data centres, with organisations worldwide migrating virtualised workloads onto Nutanix hyperconverged infrastructure.
 Despite this rapid adoption, the open-source backup ecosystem has lacked a production-grade, native integration capable of leveraging AHV’s built-in Changed Block Tracking (CBT) engine, Prism Central’s API, and iSCSI block-level data paths.
 Administrators have been forced to accept file-level backups of running VMs, expensive proprietary agent-based solutions, or custom scripted glue around Nutanix CLI utilities — all of which compromise recovery guarantees, operational simplicity, or budget.

 The PodHeitor Nutanix AHV Backup Plugin for Bacula closes this gap entirely.
-Built in pure Rust on both sides of the Bacula metaplugin boundary, it delivers enterprise-class backup, restore, cross-cluster DR replication, and failover orchestration for Nutanix AHV environments, using only Bacula Community Edition 15.0.3+ and a standard Prism RBAC service account.
+Built in Rust — with native memory safety and no GC pauses — on both sides of the Bacula metaplugin boundary, it delivers enterprise-class backup, restore, cross-cluster DR replication, and failover orchestration for Nutanix AHV environments, using only PodHeitor Backup Edition 15.0.3+ and a standard Prism RBAC service account.
 The plugin leverages Nutanix v3 and v4 APIs for snapshot lifecycle management, iSCSI VG attachment for high-throughput block streaming, and a PSK-authenticated TCP transport for continuous DR replication — all driven by standard Bacula Job and FileSet configuration with no external scripts, no cron glue, and no vendor-specific backup agents running inside guest VMs.

 From a technical depth perspective, this is the most complete open-source Nutanix AHV backup integration available today.
 It delivers Full and Incremental backups via Nutanix CBT snapshots, byte-identical same-cluster and alternate-cluster restore, cross-vendor INBOUND restore via qemu-img conversion (enabling Proxmox VE, VMware vSphere, and Hyper-V as restore targets), and a full DR replication stack with seed, bitmap-push delta, bandwidth throttling, mid-push reconnect, and four failover modes.
 A standalone health-check verb validates Prism reach, RBAC posture, and DSIP routing before the first job runs.